AlexandreAbraham/frontiers2013/reviews.rst

 ......

 We did not insist on ICA because it is not possible to make statements from a particular map.
-Plus, we tried to get the best out of each method butthey are subject to high variability.
+Plus, we tried to get the best out of each method but they are subject to high variability.

 We added a colorbar, flipped the sign of some maps so that they look alike and